Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Conclusion

+Our reconstruction provides context for the energy gain in recent decades, which we find to be unprecedented in the context of natural, pre-industrial variability.
+It also reaffirms the role of volcanism in the last-millennium cooling trend, which may have been continuously forced by volcanic clusters causing an accumulation of heat loss.
+The discrepancy of our reconstruction with coupled simulations may point to deficiencies in the energy budget representation in the same models used for future climate projections.

-\paragraph*{Acknowledgements} We thank Zilu Meng, Eric J. Mei, Kyle C. Armour, and Vincent T. Cooper for helpful conversations.
+\paragraph*{Acknowledgements} We thank Jess Tierney, Sylvia Dee, and an anonymous reviewer for their comments in review, which greatly improved this manuscript.
+We thank Kyle Armour, Zilu Meng, Eric Mei, Aaron Donohoe, and Vince Cooper for helpful conversations.
 Anna Black's master's thesis provided preliminary results that helped motivate this study.
 This material is based upon work supported by the National Science Foundation under Award No.~2202526.
 We would like to acknowledge computing support from the Casper system (https://ncar.pub/casper) provided by the NSF National Center for Atmospheric Research (NCAR), sponsored by the National Science Foundation.
 This work made use of pyleoclim~\citep{Khider2022} and climlab~\citep{Rose2018}.

-\paragraph*{Data availability} The reconstruction data and code will be published once this manuscript has been accepted.
+\paragraph*{Code and data availability} Code is publicly available at \url{https://github.com/DominikStiller/energy-budget-from-proxies}.
+The reconstruction data will be published once this manuscript has been accepted.

 \paragraph*{Copyright notice} This work has been submitted to Journal of Climate.
 Copyright in this work may be transferred without further notice.